walles/ttt/README.md

 * Make a home screen
 * Add a Start button to the home screen
 * Ask ten random multiplication / division questions
+* Add a text field for answer to the question
+* Skip to the next question as soon as the text field contains the right answer
+* After 10 questions, go back to the start screen

 ---